-Based out of the URI program in Gerontology, RIGEC is a consortium of partnerss established in 1996 one of 45 federal geriatric education centers (GECs) dedicated solely to providing interprofessional geriatrics education and training to heath care practitioners and direct services workers, medical trainees, health professions students and academic faculty.
+Based out of the URI program in Gerontology, RIGEC is a consortium of partners established in 1996 one of 45 federal geriatric education centers (GECs) dedicated solely to providing interprofessional geriatrics education and training to heath care practitioners, professionals, students and medical trainees.

 Goals and Objectives: